johnjoles/Detection-Of-Water-Level-in-a-Bottle-on-a-Moving-Conveyor/README.md

 <img width="470" alt="Bottle" src="https://github.com/user-attachments/assets/1c5fd97e-f173-41b2-8fc1-d48bd0d34a9c" />

-The images above illustrate the steps involved in the quantity analysis process.
+The images illustrate the steps involved in the quantity analysis process.

 ### First Window:
 Shows the bottle detected in the environment using a Deep Neural Network (DNN).